TheFurryDevil-zz/HasiBoundLite/README.md

 This is a little DLL for Starbound that, when loaded, will add new functions to every Lua context.
-(All of them work in singleplayer, multiplayer and with any mod setup)
+(All of them work in singleplayer, multiplayer and with any mod setup.
+The server or other players don't need this for it to work.
+In fact, injecting this into a server executable will crash it.
+And other players will see you change name/species/whatever live aswell.)

 **64 bit Starbound only**